-CFTC chief: Looking at JPMorgan, need global rules
+CFTC chief: looking at JPMorgan, need global rules

 While the loss was incurred in London, “it appears that the bank here in the U.S. is absorbing these losses,” he said.

-Risky derivatives trading at overseas subsidiaries of firms like insurer American International Group (AIG.N) severely damaged the U.S. financial system during the 2007-2009 financial crisis and led to multibillion-dollar taxpayer bailouts.
+Risky derivatives trading at overseas subsidiaries of firms like insurer American International Group, severely damaged the U.S. financial system during the 2007-2009 financial crisis and led to multi-billion-dollar taxpayer bailouts.
 It has also prompted some U.S. regulators and lawmakers to push for a swaps regime with broad overseas application.

 “We’ve seen time and again that U.S. overseas branches, overseas affiliates guaranteed by a U.S. entity, and overseas affiliates acting as conduits for U.S. entities, bring risk crashing back onto U.S. shores,” Gensler said.

-Gensler and SEC Chairman Mary Schapiro are scheduled to testify on Tuesday before the Senate Banking Committee.
+Gensler and Securities and Exchange Commission Chairman Mary Schapiro are scheduled to testify before the Senate Banking Committee on Tuesday.

-Lawmakers are expected to press the two regulators about JPMorgan’s losses and whether any laws or rules may have been broken.
+Lawmakers are expected to press the two regulators about the JPMorgan losses and whether any laws or rules may have been broken.

 In his speech, Gensler also criticized a bill offered by Connecticut Democratic Representative Jim Himes, which is supported by Republicans, that would limit the scope of Dodd-Frank swaps rules by excluding from many U.S. regulations the swaps transactions between overseas branches of U.S. banks and offshore entities.